 Prerequisite: Accounting I. Accounting II is a course designed to give students an opportunity to continue their study of the accounting principles as they apply to business.
 Particular attention is given to accounting as it applies to corporations.
-Included in Accounting II are, opening the corporation books, issuance of stock, distribution of earnings, buying and selling stocks and bonds, cash flows, and introduction to job and process cost accounting.
+Included in Accounting II are, opening the corporation books, issuance of stock, distribution of earnings, buying and selling stocks and bonds, cash flows, time permitting.
 Both Accounting I and Accounting II are required for students transferring to a four-year institution.